-It may surprise some people that dentists are often the first to notice and address symptoms of a patient’s eating disorder, including a distinctive bad breathe, a certain patter of tooth erosion, and overly sensitive teeth.
+It may surprise some people that dentists are often the first to notice and address symptoms of a patient’s eating disorder, including a distinctive bad breath, a certain patter of tooth erosion, and overly sensitive teeth.
 Nearly 35 million American men and women claim to have eating disorders according to AGD Impact’s May 2005 edition, and that number has grown exponentially since then.
 The harmful routine of over indulging and then purging food from the body, as well as lack of nutrients all equate to bad news for the body.

 Some Serious Symptoms